-If you are applying a visa in Australia, you are bound to come across many abbreviations or difficult terms, which you are not aware of.
-To make your Australia immigration process easy and smooth, we are providing here the meaning and explanation of all difficult terms and abbreviations you may come across during your Australia immigration process.
+If you are applying for a visa in Australia, you are bound to come across many abbreviations or difficult terms, which you may not know.
+To make your Australia immigration process easy and smooth, we provide here the meaning and explanation of all difficult terms and abbreviations you may come across during your Australia immigration process.

-The DHA is the department of Australian government that takes care of the Immigration and home affairs related matters in the country.
-The DHA takes care of all key immigration related procedures in Australia, i.e. release of Skill Occupation list, opening of periodic invitation rounds, issuing guidelines/instructions/rule changes, etc. for the key visa subclass of Australia, etc.
+The DHA is the Australian government department that takes care of Immigration and home affairs related matters in the country.
+The DHA takes care of all key immigration-related procedures in Australia, i.e. release of Skill Occupation list, opening of periodic invitation rounds, issuing guidelines/instructions/rule changes, etc., for the key visa subclass of Australia, etc.

-The General Skilled Migration (GSM) is a point based immigration program designed by the Australian government to invite, assess and select the skilled and talented people from overseas to allocate them skilled visa.
-GSM has three main visa categories, i.e. Subclass 189, 190 and 489 visa.
-Though, 489 visa will be replaced by Subclass 491 visa with effect from November 16, 2019.
+The General Skilled Migration (GSM) is a point-based immigration program designed by the Australian government to invite, assess and select skilled and talented people overseas to allocate a skilled visa.
+GSM has three main visa categories, i.e. Subclass 189, 190 and 491 visas.
+The Subclass491 visa has replaced the old Subclass 489 visa with effect from November 16, 2019.

-It’s an online system designed to accept and register the EOIs (Expression of Interests) received from the overseas skilled workers under General Skilled Migration Program.
-All registered EOIs in the SkillSelect are assessed and accordingly given a point score.
-The points are allocated based on age, education, work experience, English proficiency, etc. factors.
+It’s an online system designed to accept and register the EOIs (Expression of Interests) received from the overseas skilled workers under the General Skilled Migration Program.
+The government assess the registered EOIs in the SkillSelect and accordingly allocate a point score.
+The Department of Home Affairs, Australia allocate the points to the applicantsbased on age, education, work experience, English proficiency, etc.